Over 35 years of providing family togetherness

 - A new free-standing building housing a family room, library and storage room

 - A two-story housing unit containing four apartments, 16 guest rooms with private bath, a quiet room and laundry facilities

 On June 23, we opened a second Ronald McDonald House on the campus of Phoenix Children’s Hospital.
 The 18-room, four-story facility is just steps away from PCH and features a full-service kitchen, dining area, laundry facilities and activity room.

-On November 10, we opened our third Ronald McDonald House on the campus of Cardon Children’s Medical Center in Mesa, AZ, with 16 rooms (including four apartments), kitchen and dining room, laundry facilities and a playground.
+On November 10, we opened our third Ronald McDonald House on the campus of Cardon Children’s Medical Center in Mesa, Arizona, with 16 rooms (including four apartments), kitchen and dining room, laundry facilities and a playground.

 As part of their 50th anniversary, Phoenix International Raceway remodeled the kitchen, dinning and family rooms, and staff offices of the Roanoke House.
-The renovation included a custom mural by artists the Fortoul Brothers.

 We modified our name to become Ronald McDonald House Charities of Central and Northern Arizona to better reflect the geographic area that we primarily serve.

 The people who have built this House, who have donated, who have spent the time, who have come everyday, the groups that come in and cook dinners for the families, have made a very big difference to the families who stay here.

 When the Ronald McDonald House Charities of Phoenix went through a major expansion in 1995, Gus’ friends and co-workers wanted to supplement our expansion effort and honor Gus in a way that would be an enduring tribute to him.
 They raised funds and built a beautiful garden to honor their friend.
 We call it “Gus’ Garden.”
 It is a tranquil place with a small fountain where families can sit and enjoy the trees, flowers and beautiful sky.